 Step 2: Know your goal

 Determine the goal of your debt consolidation.
 Do you want to reduce the total payment term or keep the same term and pay less every month?
-See our post on setting goals for ideas on how to make this decision, and revisit the decision tree above and think about what would be most helpful to you and your finances.
+Revisit the decision tree above and think about what would be most helpful to you and your finances.

 Step 3: Find your new interest rate and loan terms